-In 1393 the founder of the dynasty, Ming Taizu 明太祖 (r.
-1368-1396) ordered the compilation of a legislative encyclopedia of the state, to be modeled after the Tang liudian 唐六典 "The six canons of the Tang dynasty" 唐 (618-907).
+In 1393 the founder of the Ming dynasty, Ming Taizu 明太祖 (r.
+1368-1396) ordered the compilation of a legislative encyclopaedia of the state, to be modeled after the Tang liudian 唐六典, the "The six canons of the Tang dynasty" 唐 (618-907).
 It was to contain an exact description of all state offices, the staff of each institution and the task all of them had.
 The legislative coded issued under Ming Taizu were so numerous that it appeared that many statutory books were containing a lot of redundancies so that the "Statues" were not finished under his reign.

 The Ming huidian is divided into 24 themes (tiao 條).
-It includes the earliest sources on administrative regulations like the Zhusi zhizhang draft, but also the Huangming zuxun 皇明祖訓 (the dynastic "house law"), Dagao 大誥 (instructions for the state officials), Da-Ming ling 大明令 (the administrative code), Da-Ming jili 大明集禮 (collected rituals), Hongwu lizhi 洪武禮制 (rituals from the Hongwu reign), Liyi dingshi 禮儀定式 (rituals and court etiquette), Jigu dingzhi 稽古定制 ("fixed rules researching into antiquity"), Jiaomin bangwen 教民榜文 ("instructions to the people"), Junfa dinglü 軍法定律 (military penal law), Xianwang 憲網, Da-Ming lü 大明律 (the penal code), and the Xiaocilu 孝慈錄 ("on filial piety and imperial clemency").
+It includes the earliest sources on administrative regulations like the Zhusi zhizhang draft, but also the Huangming zuxun 皇明祖訓 (the dynastic "house law"), Dagao 大誥 (instructions for the state officials), Da-Ming ling 大明令 (the administrative code), Da-Ming jili 大明集禮 (collected rituals), Hongwu lizhi 洪武禮制 (rituals from the Hongwu reign-period), Liyi dingshi 禮儀定式 (rituals and court etiquette), Jigu dingzhi 稽古定制 ("fixed rules researching into antiquity"), Jiaomin bangwen 教民榜文 ("instructions to the people"), Junfa dinglü 軍法定律 (military law), Xianwang 憲網, Da-Ming lü 大明律 (the penal code), and the book Xiaocilu 孝慈錄 ("on filial piety and imperial clemency").
 Other sources for the Huidian were the many precedent cases (shili 事例) dealt with until that time.

 The government institutions of are arranged as subordinated to the Six Ministries (liubu 六部), except that of the ministries of Revenue and of Justice, the subordinated agencies of which are arranged according to the provinces they were entrusted with.